 Williams worked for the surveying firm of Lawrence Washington, a nephew of George Washington.
 The firm was deputized to survey Spanish land grants in the state of Florida.
 One of his assignments was David Yulee’s railroad from Amelia Island to Cedar Key.
 Williams was one of the first to befriend the Seminole Indian Nation.
 Once his surveying days were over, he partnered with Samuel Swann to locate and sell land for the state.
 In 1865, President Andrew Johnson appointed him Registrar of the Public Lands for the state of Florida.
 At the time of his death in 1888, Williams owned almost 400,000 acres in Florida.
 The Williams family occupied this home for over 100 years.

-During the time that the Island flew under the flag of the Confederacy, Jefferson Davis, a friend of Williams, was a guest in the house on many occasions.
+During the time that the Island flew under the flag of the Confederacy, Jefferson Davis, believed to be a friend of Williams, was a guest in the house on many occasions.
 It is said that Davis stored some of his furniture and personal effects in the home.
 During the war, the family moved to Waldo, Florida for their safety.
-When Union troops occupied Fernandina, they used the Williams House as headquarters and the Hearthstone as an infirmary.
+When Union troops occupied Fernandina, they used the Williams House as headquarters.
 Upon his return to the island, Williams, who had released his slaves, became active in the Underground Railroad, offering a safe house for slaves.
-A secret room exists near the dining room that was used to hide them until safe to travel.
+Legend has it that there was a secret room that Williams used to hide the slaves.
+The legend notes that it may have been behind the dining room, in the kitchen or under the house.

 The Williams House Today

-Take a deep breath of history exploring by foot, bicycle, horse drawn carriage or trolley, all the treasures of the island.
+Take a deep breath of history exploring by foot, bicycle or trolley, all the treasures of the island.
 Soak up the sun on our wide sandy beaches.